carterrees/carterrees_blog/about.md

 I am a former Professor at [Arizona State University](https://ccj.asu.edu) and [Brigham Young University](https://sociology.byu.edu).
 The tech industry on the [Silicon Slopes](https://siliconslopes.com) is [booming](https://www.utahbusiness.com/tech-silicon-slopes/) so I made the jump to pursue a career in data science.
-I see the world in terms of research questions, independent and dependent variables, cause (more often correlation) and effects.
+I see the world in terms of research questions, independent and dependent variables, cause (more often correlation) and effect.
 The challenge of sorting out why events occur in a multifarious world is what I enjoy most.
 Accurate prediction is hard, the challenge of doing it well is fun.